hyperledger/identus-cloud-agent/docs/docusaurus/credentials/issue.md

 The protocol consists of the following main parts:

-1. The **Issuer** creates a new credential offer using the [`/issue-credentials/credential-offers`](/agent-api/#tag/Issue-Credentials-Protocol/operation/createCredentialOffer) endpoint, which includes information such as the schema identifier and claims.
+1. The **Issuer** creates a new credential offer using the [`/issue-credentials/credential-offers`](/agent-api/#tag/Issue-Credentials-Protocol/operation/createCredentialOffer) endpoint, which includes information such as the claims.
 2. The **Holder** can then retrieve the offer using the [`/issue-credentials/records`](/agent-api/#tag/Issue-Credentials-Protocol/operation/getCredentialRecords) endpoint and accept the offer using the [`/issue-credentials/records/{recordId}/accept-offer`](/agent-api/#tag/Issue-Credentials-Protocol/operation/acceptCredentialOffer) endpoint.
 3. The **Issuer** then uses the [`/issue-credentials/records/{recordId}/issue-credential`](/agent-api/#tag/Issue-Credentials-Protocol/operation/issueCredential) endpoint to issue the credential, which gets sent to the Holder via DIDComm.
 The Holder receives the credential, and the protocol is complete.

-The schema identifier defines the structure and the credential type issued, while the claims provide specific information about the individual, such as their name or qualifications.
+The claims provide specific information about the individual, such as their name or qualifications.

 This protocol is applicable in various real-life scenarios, such as educational credentialing, employment verification, and more.
 In these scenarios, the **Issuer** could be a school, an employer, etc., and the **Holder** could be a student or an employee.